 - 2000, awarded the Independent Sector’s John Gardner Leadership Award.

 - 1996, awarded a MacArthur “Genius” Fellowship.

 Dorothy Stoneman is a leader in advocating for youth engagement in civil society.
-In addition to serving as President and Chief Executive Officer for YouthBuild USA, she is chairman of the National YouthBuild Coalition, with nearly 1,000 member organizations in 45 states, Washington D.C., and the Virgin Islands.
+In addition to serving as Founder and Chief Executive Officer for YouthBuild USA, she is chairman of the National YouthBuild Coalition, with nearly 1,000 member organizations in 45 states, Washington D.C., and the Virgin Islands.